-Multiple theories now exist (see further reading) that explain how an individually adverse characteristic could nevertheless evolve and be retained in an organism's design.
-Keep in mind that all of the evolutionary mechanics concepts that provide even semi-plausible multi-species explanations for aging (default and programmed theories) require some modification to orthodox Darwinian mechanics.
+Multiple theories now exist (see Further Reading) that explain how an individually adverse characteristic could nevertheless evolve and be retained in an organism's design.
+Keep in mind that all of the evolutionary mechanics concepts that provide even semi-plausible multi-species explanations for aging (modern non-programmed and programmed theories) require some modifications to orthodox Darwinian mechanics.